KTH/integral-mecenat-integration/README.md

 to log information to an indexing service such as Microsoft OMS, Greylog or Kibana in a structured manner where multi-line content (stack traces) are kept together.

 However, the JSON is not very human readable.
-You can use the `bunyan` filter tool to translate the log to a more readable format.
+You can use the `bunyan` filter tool from the Node Bunyan repository to translate the log to a more readable format.

 You can set the `spring.profiles.active` property to "nobunyan" to turn on a more normal text log output.
 See the settings reference.